bogste/bogste.ro/content/posts/book-review-metro-2033-dmitry-glukhovsky.md

 [Kindle](https://www.amazon.com/Metro-2033-Dmitry-Glukhovsky-ebook/dp/B003774XKG/) |
 [Audible](https://amzn.to/49MD5iF)

-First, let us talk about the elephant in the room: for those that started with [the Metro 2033 (Video Game)](https://metrovideogame.fandom.com/wiki/Metro_2033_(Video_Game)), please know upfront that there is plenty more happening here.
-While they overlap, we can confidently say there is barely ant loss between them, and instead the two narratives are [complementary and cleverly knitted together](https://youtu.be/-UGItn2nvlQ), serving only to enrichen this post-apocalyptic setting.
+First, let us talk about the elephant in the room: for those that started with [the Metro 2033 (Video Game)](https://metrovideogame.fandom.com/wiki/Metro_2033_(Video_Game)), please know upfront that there is plenty more happening here (as it should be).
+While they overlap, with the Game depicting the atmosphere with high fidelity, we can also confidently say there is barely any loss between the two and instead the two narratives are [complementary and cleverly knitted together](https://youtu.be/-UGItn2nvlQ), serving only to enrichen this post-apocalyptic setting.
 Worthwhile adding also that since its 2005 release Metro has become a full-blown Franchise, with its Universe being augmented by [many other short stories or novels](https://en.wikipedia.org/wiki/Metro_(franchise)#Other_novels) covering many more Locations other than just Moscow region.

-Now back to Artyom's journey (without any spoilers): from early on in the storyline, we are left with the impression that the Community he is a part of is under an immediate threat by an unknown force -- mostly by some beings known as "the Dark Ones".
-No one really understands what they are, whether they are real of myth, and if the former where their true intentions point to.
+Now back to Artyom's journey (without any Spoilers): from early on in the storyline we are left with the impression that the Community he is a part of is under an immediate threat by an unknown force -- mostly by some beings known as "the Dark Ones".
+No one really understands what they are, whether they are real or myth, and if the former where their true intentions lay towards.
 As a result, Artyom embarks on short journey to a nearby Station, as tasked by a friend of his (adoptive) Father, to get a better idea about how urgent they all will need to act.
-This initial journey will set him up on a fantastic roller-coaster ride throughout Moscow Metro: he will make new friends, meet exuberant and quirky people, deal with different Factions, experience loss, comedy, almost unimageable adventures and yet succeed growing as a person.
+This initial journey will set him up [on a fantastic roller-coaster ride throughout Moscow Metro](https://metrovideogame.fandom.com/wiki/Metro_2033_(Novel)?file=Metro_Map_-_Artyom%27s_Journey_2033_Novel.png): he will make new friends, meet exuberant and quirky people, deal with different Factions, experience loss, comedy, almost unimageable adventures and yet succeed growing as a person.

 Dmitry Glukhovsky manages to keep momentum going in a thrilling way, without the action becoming predictable.
-Moreover, in line with what the road to success amounts to, Artyom will be undergoing near-constant challenges and unexpected twists which will feel like he had reached the end, only to find within himself the strength to push on.
+Moreover, in line with what the road to success amounts to, Artyom will be undergoing near-constant challenges and unexpected twists which will feel like he repeatedly had reached the end, only to find it within himself a strength to always push on.
 However, the narrative does have its low-points with the Storyline occasionally turning too descriptive or convoluted.
-It is informative, nevertheless, and yet I think it succeeds as a distraction from the 'magic act' such that the Author constantly succeeds sneaking in new tricks without the Audience noticing.
+It is informative, nevertheless, and yet I think it succeeds as a distraction from the principal 'Magic Act' such that the Author constantly succeeds sneaking in new Tricks without the Audience noticing.

 All-in-all, we are left with a fair picture about how, in a post-apocalyptic nuclear world, Survival becomes paramount and the lengths some people will go to ensure that.
 It is a fight between philosophy and pragmatism.
 But [what if there was so much more to it all](https://metrovideogame.fandom.com/wiki/Metro_Series?file=Tileline3.png#Timeline)?
 There may be a good reason after all on why there is a next novel, too, called Metro 2034.